macbesu/o2o-wxapp-wx/README.md

 # o2o-wxapp-wx

-🍕 a full-stack application about ordering the meal ( WeChat application section ).
+🍕 a full-stack application of ordering the meal ( WeChat application section ).

 ## Installation